CHFS: Child & Family Studies (Undergraduate)

 Attributes: Liberal

 This 2-credit, interdisciplinary course is designed to expose students to the breadth of careers associated with the elderly.
-Students can explore careers associated with different levels of education, from an associate's degree through doctoral level training with a focus on the benefits and drawbacks of each.
-Through this study, students will investigate professions associated with professional caregiving in gerontology.
-Students will research how academic interests and/or prior learning fit into potential careers in gerontology.
-With an overview of the field students will have the basic skills, knowledge and ethical underpinnings required of service provision.
-Students will acquire knowledge about the history of professional caregiving for older adults in the United States, as well as the interdisciplinary nature of service provision.
-Students will learn the skills to create collaborative relationships between professional caregivers, community based resources, clients, and their families.
-The ethical underpinnings of service provision to the aged will be explored.
-Finally, the different career trajectories and the professional expectations that are associated with a career will be explored.
+Students will explore different levels of professional and educational attainment, as well survey laws, resources, policies, and programs associated with gerontological services.
+Students will also acquire knowledge about the history of professional caregiving for older adults in the United States.
 The materials for this course will be open educational resources, and the course will encourage students to research and explore relevant information and resources in the field.
 Note: This course is aligned with the Community and Human Services Area of Study guidelines for Knowledge of Service Delivery, Skills, and Application.
 This course was previously CHS-252132 Exploring the Professions: Careers in Gerontology.

 This course will define bullying and provide an overview of the range of ways that adults can intervene.
 The statistics on bullying across American schools are staggering, and the subsequent impact on child and adolescent well-being--cognitive, social and emotional development is especially concerning.
 Students will examine ways to identify and intervene on micro, mezzo, and macro levels on behalf of children and adolescents.
 Note: This course is aligned with the Community and Human Services Area of Study guidelines for Knowledge of Service Delivery and Skills.